S3 method for class 'character'

 Details

-For now the main way to create a vrt_collection object, which forms the basis of the vrrt-based pipelines in vrtility is using a doc_items object from the rstac package.
-For more info on how to create a doc_items object see sentinel2_stac_query().
+The main way to create a vrt_collection object, which forms the basis of the vrrt-based pipelines in vrtility is using a doc_items object from the rstac package.
+For more info on how to create a doc_items object see stac_query().
 To build a vrt_stack object a vrt_collection is required first.
 The vrt_collection object is essentially a list of VRT files.
 At this stage no alignment is carried out - and the rasters are virtualised as-is.
-In this state, we can apply masks fro example and when summarisation is required we can use vrt_stack - however, in order to create a stack the collection must xontain images from a single spatial reference system (SRS).
-If there are mutliple SRS values, use vrt_warp() to unify the projection of the collection.
+In this state, we can apply masks, for example and when summarisation is required we can use vrt_stack - however, in order to create a stack the collection must contain images from a single spatial reference system (SRS).
+If there are mutliple SRS values, use vrt_warp() to unify the projection of the collection (This is almost always a good idea anyway).

 You can use the c method to combine multiple vrt_collection objects.
 All collections must have the same number of bands.